dznidaric/Exercise/README.md

 **Input**

 First line has integer T, the time available to do the certification.
-Next line provides number N, the number of webinars that are available on VuMedi platform to get CME credits for.
+Next line provides number N, the number of webinars that are available on platform to get CME credits for.
 The following line contains N integers that represent the time needed to certify for a given webinar and the last line of input represents the number of CME credits awarded for each.